hoanganhngo610/deep-river.ecml-pkdd.2023/_site/README.md

 # Introduction

-This repository serves as the official website for the tutorial "Online Clustering: Algorithms, Evaluation, Metrics, Applications and Benchmarking" at [this site](https://hoanganhngo610.github.io/deep-river.ecml-pkdd.2023/).
+This repository serves as the official website for the tutorial "Opportunities and Challenges for Online Deep Learning", presented at the European Conferenece on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD) 2022, at [this site](https://hoanganhngo610.github.io/deep-river.ecml-pkdd.2023/).

 This website is generated using Github Pages, using The Cayman theme.